alan-cooney/transformer-lens-starter-template/README.md

 4. Clone your repo with `gh repo clone [your-new-repo-name]`
 5. Open this folder with VSCode (File -> Open Folder).
 Click "no" if asked if you want to open the devcontainer.
 6. Click yes to "do you want to install the recommended extensions..."
-7. Open a new terminal and run `poetry install --with dev,jupyter` to install all the dependencies.
+7. Open a new terminal and install all the package dependencies with `poetry install --with dev,jupyter`.
 8. Get coding.

 #### Remote SSH (not VastAI)